 Good thing I’m obsessed with getting organized!
 Day planners, calendars and lists actually make me excited.
 I love getting new planners and planning what to put in them.
 It’s like each time I get one, there’s this magical promise that this will be THE ONE that gets my life in order.

 I usually start out pretty gung-ho, filling in dates and events.
 I feel really on top of things.
 Then slowly I falter, and eventually forget to keep filling things out and once again fall into chaos.
 I’ve tried many things.
-Some worked, some didn’t, some I still use and some just ended up being good for scrap paper.
+Some worked, some didn’t, some I still use and some just ended up being good for scrap paper. *Any link to Amazon is an affiliate link

-So here’s my latest attempts at getting organized:
+My latest attempts at getting organized:

 The Giant Wall Calendar